One lawsuit can cost

-California's courts produce some of the largest jury verdicts in the country.
-A personal or commercial umbrella policy adds $1M–$10M+ of additional liability above your existing policies — for about $1 a day.
+California's courts produce some of the high liability verdicts.
+A personal or commercial umbrella policy adds $1M–$10M+ of additional liability above your existing policies — often for a relatively low annual premium.

 Coverage Types